 Continuing Education Opportunities for Counselors in North Carolina

-- National Alliance on Mental Illness - North Carolina Chapter: NAMI-NC raises awareness about mental health issues and provides support to individuals and families affected by mental illness.
-The alliance offers training programs in areas like group facilitation, youth suicide prevention, and home-based care.
+- National Alliance on Mental Illness - North Carolina Chapter NAMI-NC raises awareness about mental health issues and provides support to individuals and families affected by mental illness.
+The alliance offers training programs in areas such as group facilitation, youth suicide prevention, and home-based care.
 It also hosts a statewide conference and local events.

-- American School Counselor Association: ASCA serves professional school counselors and their students.
+- American School Counselor Association ASCA serves professional school counselors and their students.
 It hosts an annual conference, webinars, and local workshops to help its members sharpen their skills and earn continuing education credits.
-It also publishes a bimonthly magazine and a quarterly journal covering the latest scholarship in the field of school counseling.
+It also publishes a bimonthly magazine and a quarterly journal covering the latest scholarships in the field of school counseling.
 Members can also access tools and resources designed for counseling practitioners.

-- American Mental Health Counselors Association: AMHCA works to enhance the profession of mental health counseling through advocacy and education.
+- American Mental Health Counselors Association AMHCA works to enhance the profession of mental health counseling through advocacy and education.
 Licensed counselors can earn continuing education credits through the association's webinars and home-study courses.
-The association also conducts and publishes new research, hosts a job board, and offers a code of ethics to help guide the professional practice of its membership and others working in the field of mental health counseling.
+The association also conducts and publishes new research, hosts a job board, and offers a code of ethics to help guide the professional practice of its membership and others working in the mental health field.